 Such notification is for the purpose of alerting the Faculty Senate that a serious matter is pending review.
 Following such notification, a personal and confidential consultation should take place between the president, the Faculty Senate chairs, and the chair of the Professional Standards Committee in which the particular incident should be discussed.

 In performing these duties, once notification has been made to the Faculty Senate, the president shall within 30 days refer the complaint to the designated fact-finder to make full inquiry as to the facts and merits of the complaint, with the understanding that so far as possible, this step shall be conducted under full confidentiality to protect the employee, the complainant (if any), and any persons who may be contacted for information.

-The president has 30 days to determine if the nature of the complaint deserves factfinding.
+The president has 30 days to determine if the nature of the complaint deserves fact-finding.
 IV.
-FACT-FINDING
+FACT-FINDING the fact-finder will inform the subject of the fact-finding about the allegations and that the factfinding process is commencing.

 If the president determines that the nature of the case deserves fact-finding, the president will appoint a senior administrator in Academic Affairs to serve as the fact-finder.
-It is expected that the fact-finder will inform the subject of the fact-finding about the allegations and that the fact-finding process is commencing.
+It is expected that